wallmartins/wallmartins/README.md

 I'm based in Rio de Janeiro, Brazil.

-Since 2019, i change my professional area, abandoned my two gratuations and decided to dedicate to programing.<br><br>
+Since 2019, I change my professional area, abandoned my two gratuations and decided to dedicate to programing.<br><br>

 ### What i'm focus on 💁 💻